 With a 90% success rate, our team is dedicated to achieving the best possible solution for all the cases we represent.
 If you or someone you know is facing charges of riot, it is best to seek legal representation immediately.

-Contact our Sydney based criminal defence law firm now for a FREE and confidential consultation.
+Contact our Sydney based criminal defence law firm now for a confidential consultation.

 There are many possible defences that our criminal defence lawyers may use on an individual’s behalf in relation to riot charges.
 These defences include: